marvasgit/kubestatewatch/README.md

 # Latest image

 ```
-us-central1-docker.pkg.dev/genuine-flight-317411/devel/kubewatch:v2.5
+us-central1-docker.pkg.dev/genuine-flight-317411/devel/diffwatcher:v2.5
 ```

 # Usage
 ```
-$ kubewatch -h
+$ diffwatcher -h

-Kubewatch: A watcher for Kubernetes
+diffwatcher: A watcher for Kubernetes

-kubewatch is a Kubernetes watcher that publishes notifications
+diffwatcher is a Kubernetes watcher that publishes notifications
 to Slack/hipchat/mattermost/flock channels.
 It watches the cluster
 for resource changes and notifies them through webhooks.